 Post-processing scripts must output data in the tab-separated format to be registered as “variables” by the Rescale platform for display and charting.
 Scripts, however, can also output additional information for your use.
 The entire output of the post-processing script can be found in the

 The image below shows the Results tab for a completed DOE job with post-processing.
-The variables that were defined in Parallel Settings, i.e. the input conditions, for this DOE job are highlighted in red.
-The variables extracted and output by the post-processing script also appear in the Results tab and are highlighted in blue.
-This tabular view allows you to quickly examine the data for all the runs
+The variables that were defined in Parallel Settings, i.e. the input conditions, for this DOE job are highlighted in Box 1.
+The variables extracted and output by the post-processing script also appear in the Results tab and are highlighted in Box 2.
+This tabular view allows you to quickly examine the data for all the runs.

 Hovering your cursor over a single data point in a Scatter plot, a data box appears showing the X/Y values for that point, as well as the number of the run that produced the data (as shown above).
 Clicking the point highlights the run in the results page as below.